-Many of the characters in the live action adaption of Goosebumps, most follow the books to the letter.
-But a noticeable deviation is Vampire's Breath, in the book the whole adventure was played straight in which the protagonists spend the whole episode trying to avoid getting bitten and eventually succeed (though one of them takes a substance meant for werewolves).
-In the TV version however, the two find out that their whole family are vampires (the one chasing them was actually a relative) and that the siblings have now come of age where they're fangs have grown in.
+Many of the characters in the live action adaption of Goosebumps.
+Most episodes follow the books to the letter.
+But a noticeable deviation is Vampire's Breath: in the book the whole adventure was played straight in which the protagonists spend the whole episode trying to avoid getting bitten and eventually succeed (though one of them takes a substance meant for werewolves).
+In the TV version however, the two find out that their whole family are vampires (the one chasing them was actually a relative) and that the siblings have now come of age where their fangs have grown in.

 In Kamen Rider Decade, this happens to AU!Hibiki.
 In fact, this trope is a common theme throughout the franchise, although the difference is that they were the "zombies" in the first place or take the source of their power from the very monsters they fight.

 Also happens in Kamen Rider OOO: Eiji is slowly becoming a Greeed due to the purple Core Medals entering his body.
 He eventually transforms into a second Dinosaur Greeed after Dr. Maki inserts two more purple Medals into him.